 *Not a baccalaureate degree program

 Class size is limited for language courses in order to promote each student’s participation and interaction with the instructors as well as other students.
-The use of target language is essential in class.
-Independent studies may be arranged for advanced levels to meet the specific needs of students.
+The use of the target language is essential in class.
+Independent studies may be arranged for advanced levels to meet specific needs of students.

 The Department of Linguistics is housed in Baldy Hall, and has several dedicated classrooms and meeting spaces.
 The department also holds classes in centrally scheduled space throughout the campus.

 The faculty of the Linguistics department includes internationally known and respected scholars, with diverse backgrounds and interests.
 The Chinese Program has a full-time faculty director, a full-time adjunct faculty coordinator, two adjunct faculty instructors, and three teaching assistants.

 Please visit the Linguistics department website for more information about our faculty.

 Students majoring in business administration, geography, international business and world trade, and the interdisciplinary social sciences programs in international studies and Asian studies would find their bachelor's degrees complemented by the study of the Chinese language.
 Given China's huge population, its geopolitical importance, its massive and growing economy, and U.S. interest in that country as a trading partner, the need for large numbers of U.S. citizens who are fluent speakers of Chinese and are knowledgeable about Chinese culture will continue to grow.